^

 What is syphilis?

-Causes of syphilis
+Causes of Syphilis

-Symptoms of syphilis
+Symptoms of Syphilis

-The incubation period of syphilis is considered from the moment of infection of the body with pale treponema until the appearance of the first clinical symptom - a solid chancre, and usually lasts 20-40 days.
-However, it may be shortened to 10-15 days (with massive infection, which is manifested by multiple or bipolar chancres, and also with superinfection in the form of "consecutive chancre" or "chancre-imprints") or lengthening up to 4 months.
-The lengthening of the incubation period is observed in severe co-morbidities, in elderly people, after treatment with small doses of antibiotics for intercurrent diseases, in particular with simultaneous infection of gonorrhea.
-During this period pale treponema multiplies in the body and spreads through the lymphatic system.
-The blood stream treponema are carried to different organs and systems, causing various pathological processes and changing the reactivity of the organism.
+The incubation period of syphilis is considered to be from the moment of infection of the organism with pale treponema until the appearance of the first clinical symptom - hard chancre, and usually lasts 20-40 days.
+However, it can be shortened to 10-15 days (in case of massive infection, which is manifested by multiple or bipolar chancres, as well as in case of superinfection in the form of "sequential chancres" or "imprint chancres") or extended to 4 months.
+An extension of the incubation period is noted in case of severe concomitant diseases, in elderly people, after treatment with small doses of antibiotics for intercurrent diseases, in particular with simultaneous infection with gonorrhea.
+During this period, pale treponema multiplies in the organism and spreads through the lymphatic system.
+Treponemas are carried by the bloodstream to different organs and systems, causing various pathological processes and changing the reactivity of the organism.

-Symptoms of this period are the greatest severity, lead to indelible disfigurement of appearance, disability and | often to death.
-Tertiary syphilis is characterized by a wavy course with alternating active manifestations in various organs and tissues (primarily in the skin, mucous membranes and bones) and prolonged latent conditions.
-The tertiary period syphilis is represented by tubercles and nodes (gum).
-They contain a small amount of pale treponem.
-There are tertiary active, or manifest, and tertiary latent syphilis.
+The symptoms of this period are the most severe, leading to permanent disfigurement of appearance, disability and often death.
+Tertiary syphilis is characterized by a wave-like course with alternating active manifestations in various organs and tissues (primarily in the skin, mucous membranes and bones) and long-term latent states.
+Tertiary syphilides are represented by tubercles and nodes (gummas).
+They contain a small number of pale treponemas.
+A distinction is made between tertiary active, or manifest, and tertiary latent syphilis.
 Clinical manifestations of viscero- and neurosyphilis are often noted.

 Diagnosis of syphilis